sliminality/mime-jr/docs/index.md

 Indeed, we can see that values with width greater than 10 are `let`-bound, while values with smaller widths are left inline.

-We can use this guard when applying the transformation to a new program, hoisting any inline argument widert than 10 characters.
+We can use this guard when applying the transformation to a new program, hoisting any inline argument wider than 10 characters.
 :::

 \* real output